TuftsRT/guides/source/hpc/examples/install-from-source.md

-# Building Software from Source Code on the Cluster
+# Building software from source code

-Users can also compile/install oftware from source code on Tufts HPC.
+Users can also compile/install software from source code on the Tufts HPC cluster.
 This guide will walk you through the essential tools and steps you'll need to successfully build and install applications.

 ## ⚙️ Compilers: The Core of the Process